 2 The environmental baseline is an analysis of the effects of past and ongoing human and natural factors leading to the current status of the species within the Action Area.
-The environmental baseline "includes the past and present 3 impacts of all Federal, State, or private actions and other human activities in the Action Area, the anticipated 4 5 impacts of all proposed Federal projects in the Action Area that have already undergone formal or early Section 7 consultation, and the impact of State or private actions which are contemporaneous with the consultation in 6 7 process" (50 CFR § 402.02).
-The following discussion addresses first the regulatory baseline established by the State of California and recent biological opinions by the USFWS and NMFS which establish constraints of CVP 8 and SWP operations within the Delta, then the ongoing natural and anthropogenic factors leading to the current 9 10 status of the species under consideration in the BA.
+The environmental baseline "includes the past and present 3 impacts of all Federal, State, or private actions and other human activities in the Action Area, the anticipated 4 5 impacts of all proposed Federal projects in the Action Area that have already undergone formal or early Section 7 6 consultation, and the impact of State or private actions which are contemporaneous with the consultation in process" (50 CFR § 402.02).
+The following discussion addresses two factors which establish the environmental 7 baseline for this BA: Ffirst the regulatory baseline established created by the State of California and recent 8 biological opinions by the USFWS (2008) and NMFS (2009) biological opinions on the coordinated long-term 9 10 operations, criteria and plan (OCAP) of the CVP and SWP.
+This regulatory baseline which establishes operational constraints of the CVP and SWP operations within the Delta and within which the 2 Gates Project will operate; 11 thenSecond, the ongoing natural and anthropogenic factors leading to the current status of the species under 12 13 consideration in thise BA.

-11 4.1 REGULATORY BASELINE
+14 4.1 REGULATORY BASELINE

-12 4.1.1 Water Right Decision 1641
+15 4.1.1 Water Right Decision 1641

-The SWRCB imposes a myriad of water rights terms and conditions on the operations of the CVP and SWP in the 13 14 Delta.
-With Water Right Decision 1641(D-1641), the SWRCB implements the objectives set forth in the SWRCB 1995 Bay-Delta Water Quality Control Plan and establishes flow and water quality objectives to assure protection 15 of beneficial uses in the Delta.
-The SWRCB also grants conditional changes to points of diversion for the Projects 16 within D-1641.
+16 The SWRCB imposes a myriad of water rights terms and conditions on the operations of the CVP and SWP in the Delta.
+With Water Right Decision 1641(D-1641), the SWRCB implements the objectives set forth in the SWRCB 17 1995 Bay-Delta Water Quality Control Plan and establishes flow and water quality objectives to assure protection 18 of beneficial uses in the Delta.
+The SWRCB also grants conditional changes to points of diversion for the Projects 19 20 within D-1641.
 The numerous flow and export restraints are designed to protect fisheries.
-These objectives 17 include specific outflow requirements throughout the year, specific export restraints in the spring and export limit 18 based on a percentage of estuary inflow through the year.
-The water quality objectives are designed to protect 19 agricultural, municipal, and industrial users in and around the Delta, as well as fishery uses, and they vary through 20 21 the year and wetness of the year.
+These objectives 21 include specific outflow requirements throughout the year, specific export restraints in the spring and export limit based on a percentage of estuary inflow through the year.
+The water quality objectives are designed to protect 22 23 agricultural, municipal, and industrial users in and around the Delta, as well as fishery uses, and they vary through 24 the year and wetness of the year.

-22 4.1.2 USFWS Biological Opinion on Coordinated Operations of the CVP and SWP
+25 4.1.2 USFWS Biological Opinion on Coordinated Operations of the CVP and SWP